 Based on the information about BEVs, PHEVs, and luxury tax mentioned above, here's how it looks based on CO2 emissions:

 How Much is Road Tax for Teslas in the UK?

 The Road Tax (VED) for pure Battery Electric Vehicles like Tesla in the UK is £0 (after the new changes introduced in 2020).
 That means you don't pay anything towards car tax (VED) on any Tesla cars, including Model S, Model 3, Model X, and the latest Model Y.

 Zero road tax for a zero-emissions vehicle!
 Sweet. (click to tweet)

-You don’t need to pay anything towards UK road tax if you own a Tesla but you are still required to tax it (at £0) every year.
+You don't need to pay anything towards UK road tax if you own a Tesla, but you must still tax it (at £0) every year.

 Here's the step-by-step process of how to tax your Electric Vehicle in the UK.

 - Step #1.
 Go to this link and click the “Start now” button.